tpoisot/ms_proba_networks/ms/maintext.md

 % T. Poisot \and A.R.
 Cirtwill \and K. Cazelles \and D. Gravel \and M.-J. Fortin \and D.B.
 Stouffer
 % Mar.
 2015

+\clearpage

 # Abstract

-1. There is a growing realization among community ecologists that interactions between species vary in space and time, and that this variation needs be quantified.
-Yet, our current numerical framework to analyze the structure of species interactions, largely based on graph-theoretical approaches, is unsuited to probabilistic approaches.
-Since the variation of species interactions holds valuable ecological information, there is a need to develop new metrics to exploit it.
+1. There is a growing realization among community ecologists that interactions between species vary across space and time, and that this variation needs be quantified.
+Our current numerical framework to analyze the structure of species interactions, based on graph-theoretical approaches, usually do not consider the variability of interactions.
+Since this variability has been show to hold valuable ecological information, there is a need to adapt the current measures of network structure so that they can exploit it.

-2. We present analytical expressions of key network metrics, using a probabilistic framework.
-Our approach is based on modeling each interaction as a Bernoulli event, and using basic calculus to express the expected value, and when mathematically tractable, its variance.
+2. We present analytical expressions of key measures of network structured, adapted so that they account for the variability of ecological interactions.
+We do so by modeling each interaction as a Bernoulli event; using basic calculus allows expressing the expected value, and when mathematically tractable, its variance.
+When applied to non-probabilistic data, the measures we present give the same results as their non-probabilistic formulations, meaning that they can be generally applied.

+3. We present three case studies that highlight how these measures can be used, (i) in re-analyzing data that experimentally measured the variability of interactions, (ii) to alleviate the computational demands of permutation-based approaches, and (iii) to use the frequency at which interactions are observed over several locations to infer the structure of local networks.
 We provide a free and open-source implementation of these measures.

-3. We show that our approach allows us to overcome limitations of both neglecting the variation of interactions (over-estimation of rare events) and using simulations (extremely high computational demand).
-We present a few case studies that highlight how these measures can be used.

-4. We conclude by discussing how the sampling and data representation of ecological networks can be adapted to better allow the application of a fully probabilistic numerical network framework.
+4. We discuss how both sampling and data representation of ecological networks can be adapted to allow the application of a fully probabilistic numerical network approach.

 **Keywords:** ecological networks, species interactions, connectance, degree distribution, nestedness, modularity